wesleyajavon/woodpecker-nextjs/CART_ARCHITECTURE.md

 ## System Overview

 The multi-item cart and order system is built with a modern, scalable architecture that supports both single and multi-item purchases while maintaining data consistency and security.
+The system now includes a comprehensive licensing system with three different contract types and corresponding pricing.

 ## 🎯 Core Architecture Principles